 Panasonic GX7 versus Panasonic GM5

 The Panasonic Lumix DMC-GX7 and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in August 2013 and September 2014.
 Both the GX7 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.8 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX7 and the Panasonic GM5 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).